Tinnitus Treatment in Michigan

 Cognitive Behavioral Therapy

-Typically used in combination with sound therapies, CBT can ease the anxiety and stress associated with tinnitus.
-It does this through a process of habituation, which helps patients “ignore” the sounds.
+Typically used in combination with sound therapies and mindfulness, CBT can ease the anxiety and stress associated with tinnitus.
+You will develop tools and coping strategies to help you “ignore” the tinnitus sounds.

 Lenire Bimodal Neuromodulation

-Lenire is an evidence-based treatment device proven to soothe tinnitus.
+Lenire is an evidence-based treatment and the first and only device to get FDA approval for tinnitus treatment.
 Sounds from headphones and gentle pulses to the tongue work together to retrain your brain.
 You pay less attention to tinnitus reducing its impact on your life.
+With two 30-minute sessions daily, most patients have significant improvement within 3-6 months.

 Otoharmonics Levo